-Asking Anything else?This is a mistake rampant in both retailers and restauranteurs which pretty much says to the customer, you’re finished.
+Asking Anything else?This is a mistake rampant in both retailers and restauranteurs which pretty much says to customers, you’re finished.

 What does it cost you?
 Suggestive selling is where the profit is.
 The first item pays for your overhead and the second item is what the employee adds that the customer either needs or didn’t know they needed.

-Allowing long wait lines at the counter.
+Allowing long wait lines at the cash register.
 Understaffing the cashiers, especially on busy weekends, makes customers question their purchases.
 Is it worth it to stand in line?
 Can I just order online?
 Do I really need this?

 What it costs you?
 Less staff on the floor mean less customer service.
-The more staff are charged with tasks to pick orders, the more your entire focus of your store goes from the customer in front of you to the one you can’t see.
+The more staff are charged with tasks to pack orders, the more your entire focus of your business goes from the customers in front of you to the ones you can’t see.
 Dressing rooms filled with clothes, messy displays, and long wait times for service make customers pull out their smartphones in your store and shop a competitor.

 In an age when we are told it is all about the customer, it is shocking how many decisions are made that degrade the customer service experience at brick and mortar stores.

-To truly deliver an exceptional experience requires the focus to stay squarely on the person who drove in the rain, the snow, the heat, past your competitors, to find a parking place and walk into your store.
+For a retailer to truly deliver an exceptional experience requires the focus to stay squarely on the person who drove in the rain, the snow, the heat, past your competitors, to find a parking place and walk in through your door.